F-I-D-O/Manuals/manuals/Linux/Bash Manual.md

 grant all privileges on database test_$name to $name;
 SQL)
 ```
-Note that the `<delimiter>` must be at the beginning of the line, otherwise, it will not work.
+Note that the end `<delimiter>` must be at the beginning of the line, otherwise, it will not work.

 # Functions
 Functions are defined as: